yazidhq/school-profile/README.md

-# How to run Project
+# How to run The Project

 Open CMD or GitBash in the appropriate directory
 Use the localhost port you want to use, for example localhost:9000